pythonhealthdatascience/pydesrap_mms/README.md

 ♻️ **Reproducible:** This template is designed to function as a RAP.
 It adheres to reproducibility recommendations from:

 * ["Levels of RAP" framework](https://nhsdigital.github.io/rap-community-of-practice/introduction_to_RAP/levels_of_RAP/) from the NHS RAP Community of Practice.
-* Recommendations from [Heather et al. 2025](TODO:ADDLINK) "*On the reproducibility of discrete-event simulation studies in health research*".
+* Recommendations from [Heather et al. 2025](TODO:ADDLINK) "*On the reproducibility of discrete-event simulation studies in health research: a computational investigation using open models*".

 🚀 **Extendable:** This template adapts from and complements material from Sammi Rosser and Dan Chalk (2024) ["HSMA - the little book of DES"](https://github.com/hsma-programme/hsma6_des_book).
 The book includes additional advanced features that can be used to extend the model in this template, including.